-Are you exhausted from searching for a one-size-fits-all marketing plan for the hotel industry?
-Are you finding that most of the plans out there aren’t exactly what your B&B or boutique hotel needs?
+Are you exhausted from searching for a one-size-fits-all hotel or bed and breakfast marketing plan?
+Are you finding that most of the marketing plans out there aren’t exactly what your B&B or boutique hotel needs?
 If so, let us help you create a one-page marketing strategy for your hotel or bed and breakfast today.
 We’ve broken down the process into four easy steps that you can follow to kick-start your marketing efforts.
 Let’s get started.

-How to Create a Killer One-Page Marketing Strategy for Hotels and B&Bs
+How to Create a Killer One-Page Marketing Strategy for a Hotel or B&B

 1. Revise Last Year’s Strategy (If You Have One)